- What is pycnogenol?

 Viva Naturals boasts that its patented extraction process results in a pycnogenol supplement that is standardized to include 70% procyanidins “for the toughest defense against the effects of oxidation.”

-A few other key benefits (R) of pycnogenol:
+A few other key benefits of pycnogenol according to this comprehensive review:

 - It’s effective in treating chronic venous insufficiency and retinal micro-hemorrhages;